yeoman/yeoman.io/app/contributing/index.md

 1. [yo](https://github.com/yeoman/yo), the command line interface to use Yeoman.
 2. [The runner system](https://github.com/yeoman/generator) which allow to discover and run generators.
-2. [The base classes](https://github.com/yeoman/generator) you extends to create your own generators.
-Those classes contains the helpers methods to ease the authoring of your own generators.
+3. [The base classes](https://github.com/yeoman/generator) you extend to create your own generators.
+Those classes contain the helper methods to ease the authoring of your own generators.